 The holidays are right around the corner, and grandparents may be trying to decide what to give their grandchildren.
 Here’s an idea: Help them pay for college.
 Sure, it may not be as exciting as the latest gadget or other big-ticket item.
-But when it’s time to pay the tuition bill or repay those student loans, grandparents giving money to grandchildren for college will be much more meaningful.
+But when it’s time to pay the tuition bill, grandparents giving money to grandchildren for college will be meaningful.

 Grandparents Giving Money to Grandchildren for College

 529 plans offer other tax advantages, too.
-For example, in 2017, Ohio residents contributing to CollegeAdvantage, Ohio’s 529 Plan, can take a deduction of up to $2,000 per beneficiary on their state taxes.
-“And in 2018, that rises to $4,000 per beneficiary,” says Timothy Gorrell, executive director of the Ohio Tuition Trust Authority, which oversees CollegeAdvantage.
-And, if you contribute more than $2,000 in 2017 (or $4,000 in 2018) there’s unlimited carry-forward so you never lose the deductibility of the rest of your contribution.
+For example, in 2018, Ohio residents contributing to CollegeAdvantage, Ohio’s 529 Plan, can take a deduction of up to $4,000 per beneficiary on their state taxes, says Timothy Gorrell, executive director of the Ohio Tuition Trust Authority, which oversees CollegeAdvantage.
+And, if you contribute more than $4,000 in 2018, there’s unlimited carry-forward so you never lose the deductibility of the rest of your contribution.

 Opening a Grandparent’s 529 Plan

 Anyone can open a 529 plan.
 You can make a lump-sum annual contribution or set up automatic monthly contributions.
-While you can invest in any state’s 529, even if your grandchild has no plan of going to college in that state, it’s best to start your research with your own state’s offering, given the potential tax benefits.
+And you can invest in any state’s 529, even if your grandchild has no plan of going to college in that state.
+But it’s best to start your research with your own state’s offering, given the potential tax benefits.